willredington/portfolio/src/content/blog/automated-video-generation-ai.md

 ---
 author: Will Redington
 pubDatetime: 2023-06-02T15:22:00Z
-title: AI-generated video using ChatGPT - Part 1
+title: AI-generated video using ChatGPT
-postSlug: ai-generated-video-chatgpt-part-1
+postSlug: ai-generated-video-chatgpt
 featured: true
 draft: false
 tags:
   - ai
   - chatgpt
   - python
   - aws
   - typescript
   - node
 ogImage: ""
-description:
-  Part 1 of how to create an AI-generated video using ChatGPT
+description: How to create an AI-generated video using ChatGPT
 ---

 We've all seen AI-generated images, what about video?